ippeiukai/angularCoffeeBase/README.md

 Please note the hyphens
 (due to Bower package names can "only contain lower case a through z, 0 through 9, dots, dashes, and underscores").

+## Compatibility

+- AngularJS 1.3.x
+- CoffeeScript 1.8 and above

+Essentially, no IE8 support.

 ## TODO (any contribution appreciated)

 - unit testing